akauppi/MissingManualSolidWorks4Makers/Wishes to Solidworks.md

 ### Suggested

 The software would recognize an already running instance (or claim such lock) and bring that process in the front.

+## [Online] Proper support forum

+The existing Swym tool is not nearly sufficient to be used as a support tool.
+It doesn't seem to be meant for that, either!

+Features the author misses:

+- Ability to collect related issues (reports) together.

+   Not having this causes a never-ending "I cannot install" set of messages, many of which are incidents of the same underlying cause.

+- Ability to **link to an incident** and **watch changes to it**

+   These are trivial, in a system such as GitHub Issues, and many others.
+We want to be notified when relevant info shows up, **not polling for updates manually!**

+- Abilitity to **tag** issues

+- Ability to **vote up** - also comments

+   Ability to vote up comments allows a **community** to arise, which helps each other.
+Current state is that one can like the original message (it's a messaging platform, NOT a ticketing platform!), but not any later contributions.

+There's NO VALUE in not bringing a ticketing solution to Solidwork for Makers.

+This is NOT A CRITICISM to the Swym platform.
+It's just being used wrong, and it doesn't stretch to the expectations (and valid needs) of customers.

+DO NOT EXTEND the platform.
+That's unnecessary, since loads of good ticketing platforms already exist.

+>*Whisper:* The Solidworks for Makers business model is different from what Dassault is used to.
+It's a direct business-to-consumer model instead of the one going through resellers.
+Perhaps this is behind the lack of a well functioning support forum (measured by the lifetime of tickets; and issues actually getting resolved).
+It's not an excuse to not do anything about the problem!!!